New Report: Best (and Worst) Charter School Environments in America

 This video examines the pros and cons of charter schools.

 According to Echo Press, Minnesota has grabbed the top spot on the report for the second year in a row.
-Eugene Piccolo, Executive Director of the Minnesota Association of Charter Schools told Echo Press, "Our ongoing effort has been to enhance accountability, quality, and innovation in Minnesota's charter schools and authorizers – so we are extremely pleased to see that, for the second year in a row, Minnesota's charter school law is ranked first in the nation, especially as we celebrate the 20th anniversary of the enactment of Minnesota's first in the nation charter school law.
+Eugene Piccolo, Executive Director of the Minnesota Association of Charter Schools, told Echo Press, "Our ongoing effort has been to enhance accountability, quality, and innovation in Minnesota's charter schools and authorizers – so we are extremely pleased to see that, for the second year in a row, Minnesota's charter school law is ranked first in the nation, especially as we celebrate the 20th anniversary of the enactment of Minnesota's first in the nation charter school law.
 The first in the nation ranking, however, does not mean that we cannot continue to improve our law.
-In fact, we will be introducing a number of proposals during this legislative session to continue to promote quality and accountability."
+We will be introducing a number of proposals during this legislative session to continue to promote quality and accountability."

 Room for Improvement